 However, enterprises have to replicate these steps for numerous clusters required for diverse development needs, which can be a good deal of work and error-prone, especially when the number of clusters across several regions increases.

 Rafay’s visibility, automation and standardization capabilities provide a solution to these challenges.
-You can learn more by signing up for a free trial of the Rafay Kubernetes Management Cloud here.
+You can learn more by signing up for a free trial of the Rafay Kubernetes Operations Platform here.